eddie199511/davidh/README.md

 7. In the `URL` field, enter `https://github.com/eddie199511/davidh.git`
 8. Click the `Clone` button
 9. This will pull all the files from the github repository to your local machine.
-10. This assumes you have access to a `bash` or other similar Unix shell.
-11. Change directories into the `davidh` directory that was created.
+10. Change directories into the `davidh` directory that was created.
-12. We'll be creating a *virtual environment* for use with this.
+11. We'll be creating a *virtual environment* for use with this.
     1. Create a virtual environment by running this command: `python -m venv venv`
     2. Further reading on virtual environments can be found [here](https://docs.python.org/3/tutorial/venv.html)
     3. On Windows, activate the virtual environment by running: `venv\Scripts\activate`
     4. On Mac/Linux, activate it by running: `source env/bin/activate`
     5. Next, install all dependencies by running `pip install -r requirements.txt`
-13. Have a look at the first code example: [lists](lists.md)
+12. Have a look at the first code example: [lists](lists.md)